skip to main content

 School Counseling Services

-School Counselors create an inclusive, safe and nurturing environment for all students.
-They advocate for students and collaborate with all stakeholders while cultivating a quality school counseling program which adheres to the American School Counselor Association National Model.
-School Counselors support students in overcoming barriers to reach academic, career and social/emotional development potential as well as build relationships with stakeholders to promote equity while embracing a diverse community in which everyone feels valued.
-It is our belief that each student has the capacity to grow, learn, and positively influence the larger community.
+School Counselors are available in each HCPSS school.
+Counselors support an inclusive, safe and nurturing environment for all students.
+They advocate for students and collaborate with all stakeholders while delivering a quality school counseling program that adheres to the American School Counselor Association National Model.
+School Counselors support students as they overcome barriers to reach their academic, career and social/emotional potential.
+Counselors build relationships with stakeholders to promote equity while embracing a diverse community in which everyone feels valued.
+A foundational belief of School Counselors is that each student has the capacity to grow, learn, and positively influence the larger community.
+For more information on School Counseling, please visit https://www.hcpss.org/schools/counseling-services/.

 Title I